 Celebration of Service: Fellows are required to attend a Celebration of Service in their honor at the completion of their service year.

-Applicants are strongly encouraged to attend an information session before completing an application.
-Applicants unable to attend an information session should contact the Program Director for more information.
+Applicants are strongly encouraged to attend an information session before completing an application, but it is not required.